gobblejs/gobble-es6-transpiler/README.md

 The `options` argument is optional, and is passed to es6-transpiler (the `src` property is added).
 See [the full list of options](https://github.com/termi/es6-transpiler#options).

+Additionally, you can pass an `onError` function.
+If present, this function will be called with any errors that occur; otherwise, an exception will be raised.

 ## License